 The internet is much more anonymous than the real world.
 People can hide their identity or even pretend to be someone they’re not.
 Sometimes, this can present a real danger to children and teens who are online.
 Online predators may try to lure kids and teens into sexual conversations or even face-to-face meetings.
 Predators will sometimes send obscene material or request that the kids send pictures of themselves.

 Therefore, it’s very important to teach your kids to be on their guard whenever they are online.
 Make sure they know to never agree to a face-to-face meeting with someone they have met online.
 Your local law enforcement can help provide additional resources on this topic.
-Microsoft also has tips on Internet usage by ages and stages.
-Finally, there are also other links in the resource section of this website that you may find helpful.
+Finally, there are other links in the resource section of this website that you may find helpful.

 Parents, now that you understand more about Internet safety and structuring home time, please complete the “Structuring Time” form with your child and discuss.